NagyZsofia56/Resume/docs/internships.md

 ### IPhO/Physics camp (Boiling point/Forráspont) Summer eddition

 This physics camp is organized by Hungarian physics olympiads.
-There are lots of lecture by profesors and students and lots of problem-solving, while also leaving time to get to know each other.
+There are lots of lecture by professors and students and lots of problem-solving, while also leaving time to get to know each other.
 ## 2025

 ### IPhO/Physics camp(Freeze point/Fagypont) Winter edition